-The pollution of watercourses is examined in detail in Section 8 (Hydrology and Hydrogeology).
-Potential impacts to the aquatic ecology of the River Barrow and River Nore cSAC are addressed in the Natura Impact Statement which accompanies this report (see Appendix 6.2).
+The pollution of watercourses is examined in detail in Section 10 Water (Hydrology and Hydrogeology).
+Potential impacts to the aquatic ecology of the River Barrow and River Nore cSAC are addressed in the Natura Impact Statement which accompanies this EIS (see Appendix 8.2).
 The potential for impacts on watercourses and aquatic species is largely restricted to the construction phase of the project.
 Freshwater Pearl-mussels are especially sensitive to any deterioration in water quality caused by pollution, sediment run-off or enrichment.
 Other aquatic species of conservation concern (such as Atlantic Salmon, Freshwater Crayfish) would also be sensitive to deterioration in water quality.